 - European exchange programme ERASMUS

->

-> The Faculty of Economic Sciences is offering two double degree programmes with the master's programme in Development Economics:
+The Faculty of Business and Economics is offering two double degree programmes with the master's programme in Development Economics:

->

-> - Double degree programme with the Stellenbosch University Faculty of Economic and Management Sciences (South Africa).
+- Double degree programme with the Stellenbosch University Faculty of Economic and Management Sciences (South Africa) and University of Florence.
 In four semesters, specially qualified students can simultaneously earn the degree "M.A. in Development Economics" from the University of Göttingen and the "Master of Commerce in Economics" from the University of Stellenbosch.

-> - Double degree programme in cooperation with the Italian University of Florence.
+- Double degree programme in cooperation with the Italian University of Florence.
 Students can earn the degrees "M.A. in Development Economics" (Göttingen) and "M.Sc. in Economics and Development" (Florence).

 The degree in development economics will offer excellent career perspectives in a wide range of fields.
 Building on a track record of successful placement of students of our existing master's programmes, the opportunities for this programme include employment in: